mlrun/mlrun/docs/runtimes/load-from-marketplace.md

 ## View the function params

-In order to view the parameters run the function with .doc()
+To view the parameters, run the function with .doc():

 ```python
 my_describe.doc()